 - Identify the customers to prioritize

 CSMs can use AI models to analyze customer data, find out their preferences, and consider their past interactions to generate tailored recommendations, cross-sell or upsell opportunities, and proactive notifications.
 What’s good about that?
 You can harvest that all-important intel to create targeted outreach strategies and foster long-term customer relationships.

 With a canny use of prompts, you can understand why a customer might be ready to upgrade their subscription.
 This can be acted upon by asking ChatGPT or Gemini to write an email introducing a customer to a higher-tiered product.

 A major sticky point for all CSMs is making sure the right resources are readily available to customers.
 CSMs can employ ChatGPT and Gemini to generate handy “how-to” landing pages or blogs to assist product education and create written FAQs based on common queries.

 Like any good CSM worth their salt, staying ahead of the curve and implementing new trends that hit the customer success space is vital.
 But it’s hard juggling all your clients’ needs, your BAU tasks, plus market research.
 Realistically, there aren’t enough hours in the day.

-By utilizing Bard periodically (let’s say you pencil in some time to do this once at the beginning, or end, of the week), you can use its web-scraping capabilities to discover what real-time trends are floating around in the customer success community.
+By utilizing Gemini periodically (let’s say you pencil in some time to do this once at the beginning, or end, of the week), you can use its web-scraping capabilities to discover what real-time trends are floating around in the customer success community.